 As an active union member, Maureen Bicknase knows the many benefits of being a member of United Food and Commercial Workers (UFCW) Local 99.
 But she recently learned that some-like the Union Plus Hospital Grant she received-aren't found in the pages of her bargaining contract.

-“I appreciate that I can count on my union to provide good benefits – everything from health insurance and job security to the added benefits like the Union Plus Hospital Grant.
-I’m glad to be active in the union because it protects me in so many ways,” says Bicknase.
+"I appreciate that I can count on my union to provide good benefits oneverything from health insurance and job security to the added benefits like the Union Plus Hospital Grant1.
+I'm glad to be active in the union because it protects me in so many ways," says Bicknase.

 It is a devastating reality that sky-high hospital bills too often force Americans who are fighting for their health to drain their savings accounts, or worse, sink into debt.
-But union members with a Union Plus Credit Card or Teamster Prior Union Plus Mortgage, may be eligible to receive a hospital care grant from Union Plus to help pay off medical bills.
+But union members with a Union Plus Credit Card2 may be eligible to receive a hospital care grant from Union Plus to help pay off medical bills.

-The Hospital Grants are designed to provide quick financial relief.
-To apply for a grant, you must have a Union Plus Credit Card or Union Plus Mortgage and face out-of-pocket hospital expenses (after insurance) that are at least 10 percent of your income for the hospitalization of a household member the last 12 months.
+Union Plus Hospital Grants are designed to provide quick financial relief.
+To apply for a grant, you must have a Union Plus Credit Card and face out-of-pocket hospital expenses (after insurance) that are at least 10 percent of your income for the hospitalization of a household member the last 12 months.